AzizDulaijan/RoboND-Perception-Project/README.md

 ![alt text][image4]

 the generated features data is used to train a classfire.
 SVM is the classifire used in this program.
-I have tested the traing SVM using RGB and HSV and with diffrant nuber of iterations, here are the results
+I have tested traing SVM using RGB and HSV and with diffrant number of iterations, here are the results:

-Now the SVM classfire is trained using the generated features data,
+![alt text][image5]
+![alt text][image6]

+Here are the SVM results of each item list for the project:

 here talk about the method used for classeficaltion and how its done, talk about the stips to ganarate features and train SVM lastly show the reaslts of each items lists , or just show the learning expriance of changing the number of loops and compaire between